open-learning-exchange/open-learning-exchange.github.io/pages/blogs/language.md

-# Comprehensive Guide to Language Changes and Error Handling in Kotlin for Android
+# Comprehensive Guide to Language Changes in Kotlin for Android

+During my time at OLE, one of the main tasks I handled was supporting the different languages that myPlanet offers.
+At the time of this article we support English, Spanish, French, Somali, Nepali, and Arabic.
-This guide will help you understand how to manage language changes and handle error logs in Kotlin for Android.
+This guide will help you understand how to manage language changes in Kotlin for Android.
 Even if you're new to Kotlin or Android development, this guide will walk you through the concepts step by step, providing best practices, code examples, and detailed explanations.

 ---